alfishe/spring-webmvc-rythm/README.md

 ## Dependencies:

-* Rythm 1.0 or above
+* Rythm 1.1 or above (1.1 snapshot with all dependencies embedded included in /lib folder)
 * Servlet 3.0.1 or above
 * Spring web-mvc 4.1.4 or above
 * Slf4j 1.7.10 or above